Thann/Doorbot/README.md

 # Doorbot
-Door opening server with user management AKA: "freesee"
+Door-opening server with user management AKA: "freesee"

-Uses a raspberrypi and a solid-state relay to unlock the door
+Uses a raspberrypi and a solid-state relay to unlock the door.

-A node server running optionally elseware manages the users and serves the WebUI
+A node server running optionally elsewhere manages the users and serves the WebUI.

 # Setup
 ### Hardware
-You need is a RasberryPi and a Relay.
+All you need is a RasberryPi and a Relay.
 [Install rasbian](https://www.raspberrypi.org/downloads/raspbian/)
 then plugin the relay.
-It's recomended to use a signal pin above 8, because they will default to Low, and wont open the door on reboot.
+It's recommended to use a signal pin above 8, because they will default to Low, and wont open the door on reboot.
 [pin-layout](https://github.com/Thann/Doorbot/blob/master/docs/images/pins.png)